Prelude and Chapter 1

 Guardian simply knew he needed to grow stronger, if he was ever to leave the Fugue Plane himself.

-The notion of it consumed him, riveting him to his task, in acclimating to the weft and flow of astral energies.
+The notion of it consumed him, riveting him to his task, in acclimating to the weft and flow energies.
 They too, he could absorb at will, courtesy of the unique magic absorbing aura that Kaileena, his ward and so much more it seemed, had unwittingly passed to him.

 It had sufficed, for a time...